At a glance

 Human Development Index (HDI)

 The HDI, created by the United Nations, is now the most used progress indicator for developing economies.
-It is a geometric means of normalised indices across three dimensions – life expectancy, average years of schooling and gross national income per capita – that recognises people and their capabilities in assessing a country’s development.
+It is a geometric means of normalised indices across three dimensions – life expectancy, average years of schooling and gross national income per capita – which emphasises people and their capabilities in assessing a country’s development.

 Pros: The HDI provides a broader picture of an economy that includes social development.
 It also demonstrates that, while there is a correlation between economic and social development, the former does not guarantee the latter.

-Cons: The HDI may hide widespread inequality as it does not consider factors such as protecting personal freedom, pollution levels or gender disparity.
+Cons: The HDI may hide widespread inequality, because it does not consider factors such as protecting personal freedom, pollution levels or gender disparity.

 Genuine Progress Indicator (GPI)